Nikos-K/jenkins-dockerised/README.md

 ## Prerequisites

 ## To build the Jenkins Docker image
-1. Clone the repo and navigate in the repository
+1. Clone the repo and navigate in the jenkins-dockerised folder.
 2. Run `docker build -t jenkins .`

 ## To run a Jenkins Docker container using the new image: